schmalls/PowerShell-Docs/scripting/core-powershell/ise/The-ISEOptions-Object.md

 ```

 ###  <a name="optfc"></a> OutputPaneTextForegroundColor
   This feature is present in Windows PowerShell ISE 2.0, but was removed or renamed in later versions of the ISE.
-For later versions, see [ConsolePaneForegroundColor](#conpfc).
+For later versions, see [consolepaneforegroundcolor](#conpfc).

  The read/write property that changes the foreground color of the text in the Output pane in Windows PowerShell ISE 2.0.